T Language Overview

 math sqrt, abs, log, exp, pow

-stats mean, sd, quantile, cor, lm
+stats mean, sd, quantile, cor, lm, predict

-dataframe read_csv, colnames, nrow, ncol
+dataframe read_csv, write_csv, colnames, nrow, ncol, clean_colnames

 explain explain, intent_fields, intent_get